List of Hollyoaks characters introduced in 2016: James Nightingale

 James Nightingale, played by Gregory Finnegan, made his first screen appearance on 12 January 2016.
 He is the eldest son of Mac (David Easter) and Marnie Nightingale (Lysette Anthony).
 He is an older brother to Nathan (Jared Garfield), Ellie (Sophie Porley), and Alfie Nightingale (Richard Linnell).

 The character and Finnegan's casting was announced on 24 December 2015.
 James works as a solicitor and a Hollyoaks publicist said that James would cause "terrible trouble locally" upon arriving in the show and specifically target established character Cindy Savage (Stephanie Waring).
 Ste Hay (Kieron Richardson) and Harry Thompson (Parry Glasspool) will be confused as to why he spends time with Cindy as they believe that James is gay, which was later confirmed to be true.
 Waring described James as being "very alluring and dashing, so of course Cindy is immediately taken in by his knight-in-shining-armour routine."

 Marnie Nightingale

 Marnie Nightingale, played by Lysette Anthony, made her first on-screen appearance on 1 February 2016.
-She is the ex-wife of Mac Nightingale (David Easter) and the biological mother of Nathan Nightingale (Jared Garfield), Ellie Nightingale (Sophie Porley) and James Nightingale (Gregory Finnegan).
-She is the adoptive mother of Mac's biological son, Alfie Nightingale (Richard Linnell).
-Anthony left the show on 13 January 2022 after almost six years.
-Marnie was killed-off in an explosion which occurred at her patisserie café, leading to her suffering from a hidden brain haemorrhage.
+The character and casting was announced on 24 January 2016.
+She is the ex-wife of Mac Nightingale (David Easter) and the biological mother of Nathan Nightingale (Jared Garfield), Ellie Nightingale (Sophie Porley) and James Nightingale (Gregory Finnegan), and the adoptive mother of Mac's biological son, Alfie Nightingale (Richard Linnell).
+It has been said that Marnie will waste no time in causing "chaos for Mac" and was billed as "a complex, intriguing and hilarious matriarch with a big broken heart" and that she can start a fight in an empty room.
+Marnie arrives in the village to help her son, James, take down Mac for events that happened in the past by using Cindy Savage (Stephanie Waring) against him, however she is unaware that Cindy is Alfie biological mother and the reason for her divorce from Mac.
+A reporter writing for the Inside Soap Yearbook described Marnie's entrance as "the classiest" of 2016, before noting that she arrived wearing "the biggest hat ever seen in soap!"
+In August 2017, Anthony was longlisted for "Best Bad Girl" at the Inside Soap Awards, while she and Nicole Barber-Lane (Myra McQueen) were longlisted for "Best Partnership".
+While Anthony was not shortlisted for "Best Bad Girl", she and Barber-Lane made the shortlist for "Best Partnership".
+On 6 November 2017, Anthony and Barber-Lane won the "Best Partnership" accolade.
+In 2018, Anthony was longlisted for Funniest Female at Inside Soap Awards, and a year later received a nomination for Best Partnership with Niamh Blackshaw, who portrays the role of Juliet Nightingale.
+Anthony left the show on 13 January 2022 after almost six years, when Marnie was killed-off in an explosion which occurred at her patisserie café, leading to her dying from a hidden brain haemorrhage.
 Anthony's exit was not announced prior to broadcast.